margaretmf/margaretmf.github.io/poetry.md

 "I should feel ashamed of myself and embarassed" is all I hear people voice.
 The shame and embarassament turn to anger and rage.
 There is enmity towards what God is doing and what I want.
-I am committing malice by giving into the raging heart.
+I am committing malice when giving into the raging heart.
 Nothing is stronger and more dangerous than this indignation and sense of injustice.
 But expressing gratitude for every ounce of good turns around the monstrous storm.